 Afternoon session 1pm – 3pm

 Both sessions are intended to openly and freely exchange ideas and jointly formulate concrete plans to dismantle systemic racism on our campus.
 All are welcome to attend one or both.
 We will maintain a shared live Google doc during the discussions to update those who join during the later session and keep track of our progress.
-Please RSVP here if you’re interested in attending and we will send you the Zoom Link to join the meeting on Wednesday morning.

 I look forward to seeing you there.